Fatal Car Accidents in San Diego: What Families Must Know

 4. Insurance Issues

 Insurance plays a critical role in resolving fatal car accident claims.
+Understanding how the insurance claims process works after a car accident in San Diego is essential.
 Depending on the circumstances, compensation may come from:

 • The at-fault driver's insurance: Liability coverage provides compensation for damages caused by the negligent driver.